josh2001powell/Automatic-Dart-detection/README.md

 Video of application performing in real time - https://youtu.be/dTInsJrYwOI

+Full code.py is the entire python file that functions as an application weith working GUI.
+To understand each component more easily, see the step breakdown.

 Code to work with a single camera for scoring a game of darts